 After Tesla started the expedition to make self-driving vehicles, other automakers such as Audi, Alphabet’s Waymo, General Motors Co., Cadillac, and Volvo have also joined the race.

-Audi’s latest autonomous car, A8, is considered as the world’s first production car to offer Level 3 autonomy.
+Audi’s latest autonomous car, A8, is considered the world’s first production car to offer Level 3 autonomy.
 This means that its self-driving technology does not need driver supervision or input as long as the car stays within guidelines.

 Alphabet’s Waymo makes use of sensors and software which detect pedestrians, cyclists, vehicles, and others from up to three football fields away in 360 degrees.
 Waymo was also the company to report the smallest rate of disengagement among others which participated in self-driving tests in the US.
 Disengagement rate refers to the rate at which the human drivers take over a car’s self-driving system, or when the autonomous control fails.

 A glimpse into Google's self-driving car.
 Video from Waymo